 The Department of Adult and Juvenile Detention is responsible for the care and custody of youth who are detained in the juvenile detention facility.
 A youth may be detained following an arrest for allegedly committing an offense or on a warrant; pending trial; as part of a sentence or as part of an order sanctioning the youth for violating the terms of probation.
-Non-offenders (truants, at-risk youth, children in need of services, or dependants) who violate a court order or are arrested on a warrant may also be detained.
+Non-offenders (truants, at-risk youth, children in need of services, or dependents) who violate a court order or are arrested on a warrant may also be detained.
 Detention Screening Criteria.

 While detained, youth receive a medical assessment to determine if the youth is in crisis and needs immediate medical or mental health intervention.
 The youth also receives an assessment to determine the youth's appropriate placement in detention and any special issues that may need to be addressed.